alpha-yadav/DSA/readme.md

 Remember to handle edge cases like empty trees, nodes not present in the tree, and the case where one node is an ancestor of the other.
 The provided code snippets include some basic error handling but might require further refinement depending on your specific requirements.

+#  Graph
+Please provide me with the data or equation you would like me to graph.
+I need information like:

+* **Data points:**  A list of (x, y) coordinates.
+For example: (1, 2), (3, 4), (5, 6)
+* **Equation:**  A mathematical equation, such as y = x^2, y = sin(x), or y = 2x + 1.
+* **Type of graph:**  Do you want a line graph, scatter plot, bar chart, etc.?

+Once you give me this information, I can help you graph it.
+I can't create a visual graph directly, but I can provide you with the data in a format easily used with graphing software or calculators.